eosnetworkfoundation/docs/docs/50_eos-evm/30_developer-guide/30_deploy-local-nodes.md

 Requirements:

 - EOS EVM RPC is running with `--api-spec=eth,debug,net,trace` parameter.
-This is the source the block explore will retrieve data from.
+This is the source the block explorer will retrieve data from.
 - docker in Linux
 - Python3

-### 7. Setup The Flask Proxy
+### 7. Set Up The Flask Proxy

-Setup the Flask proxy to convert the bulk requests into single requests.
+Set up the Flask proxy to convert the bulk requests into single requests.

 Since EOS EVM RPC does not support bulk requests, we need a simple proxy script to convert those requests into multiple single requests:

-This is an example proxy script "flask_proxy.py" that convert requests and forward them to the EOS EVM RPC endpoint (for example http://127.0.0.1:8881):
+This is an example proxy script "flask_proxy.py" that converts requests and forwards them to the EOS EVM RPC endpoint (for example http://127.0.0.1:8881):

 ```python
 #!/usr/bin/env python3